 To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at EuroAirport Basel Mulhouse Freiburg.

 What to Expect

-- Economy class passengers can pay to enter the airport’s first class lounge.
-See Airport Lounges in the airport guide below for locations and rates.
+Facilities and services are limited, but there is free WiFi and an Airport Lounge that economy class passengers can pay to access.
+See Airport Lounge in the airport guide below for locations and rates.

 Where to Sleep

 Many travellers who spend the night here report that most of the airport’s seats have armrests and that the area is secure with roving security present throughout the night.
 An old review (November 2015) notes that airport security wakes up anyone sleeping on the floor or sprawled across chairs and benches.
 More recent reviews say that security mostly let them sleep even if they were sleeping on the floor.
 Come prepared with a travel blanket, travel pillow, sleep mask, and earplugs or noise-cancelling headphones.

 The top floor of the Swiss sector (landside) has armrest-free sofas, but they are often occupied, so if you see an empty one, grab it!
 Comfortable leather chairs are nearby if you miss out on a couch.
 If you’re planning to sleep at the airport, the restaurants close around 10:30PM and reopen only by 4:00AM, so have a few snacks and drinks handy.
 For uninterrupted sleep, there are hotels near the airport.
 See Airport Hotels in the airport guide below.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.